bakustarver/rpgmakermlinux-cicpoffs/README.md

 #### Contains the following features:
 - Running any RPG Maker MV/MZ game on linux.
+- Sharp increase in fps (from 2 to 4 times more compared to Wine, can be viewed by pressing the F2 key)
 - Downloading and selecting any version of NWJS (using the command line).
 - Starting a game with the Japanese locale option.
 - Launching a game using a command line.